Samsung/kflat/README.md

 For security reasons, access to this node is restricted only to processes with `CAP_SYS_RAWIO` capability.
 In case, your application failed to interact with kflat due to `EPERM` (Permission Denied) error, ensure you have the necessary capabilities.

 ### Run kflat tests
-Kflat is equipped with set of basic tests to ensure that all the functionalities are working as expected.
+Kflat is equipped with set of tests to ensure that all the functionalities are working as expected.
 In order to run the test, use `./kflattest` app located in `tools/` directory.

 ```sh
 # List all available tests